-In compliance with this measure and departmental policies, the Planning Department conducted a PAR of the proposed project and site.
-The PAR determined that implementation of Project Mitigation Measure 3: Procedures for Archeological Testing would be required to prevent a significant impact on potential archeological resources located at the site.13 The proposed project would implement Project Mitigation Measure 3 in place of Western SoMa PEIR Mitigation Measure M-CP-4b: Procedures for Accidental Discovery of Archeological Resources, which applies to all projects involving soils-disturbing activities.
+The Planning Department conducted a preliminary archeological review (PAR) for the proposed project and site.
+The PAR determined that implementation of Project Mitigation Measure 3: Procedures for Archeological Monitoring would be required to prevent a significant impact on potential archeological resources located at the site.
+The proposed project would implement Project Mitigation Measure 3 in place of Western SoMa PEIR Mitigation Measure M-CP-4b: Procedures for Accidental Discovery of Archeological Resources, which applies to all projects involving soils-disturbing activities.
 A detailed description of Project Mitigation Measure 3 is included in the Mitigation Measures section below.